NRICA ARTS SCHOLARSHIPS AND ARTS CONTEST

 The Cesare Ferrari Foundation Scholarship for the Arts

 Cesare Ferrari bequeathed his entire estate to the Northern Rhode Island Council of the Arts to assist in promoting the arts within the community.
-The Cesare Ferrari Scholarship is awarded to a Woonsocket High School senior to pursue a degree in music.
-This year's scholarship was awarded to Baramey “Bentley” Sithtaphone of Woonsocket High School who will attend attend Rhode Island College to major in Music Performance with a concentration in percussion.
+The Cesare Ferrari Scholarship is awarded to a Woonsocket High School senior to pursue a degree in the arts.
+This year's scholarship was awarded to Adison Ellis of Woonsocket High School who will attend Johnson and Wales University to major in Music Appreciation and Marketing, with a focus on Public Relations.

 The Ray Nolan Scholarship for the Arts

 Ray Nolan has been involved in education much of his life, having been the Science Department Chairman before his retirement from Woonsocket High School.
 Mr. Nolan has always had a passion for the arts and has been a lifelong artist.
 This scholarship recognizes his lifelong commitment to inspiring the arts and showcasing the creativity of the youth of northern Rhode Island.
 In his honor, the NRICA established this annual scholarship to assist a senior from Woonsocket High School to pursue a degree in the arts.
-This year's scholarship was awarded to Elleana Crump of Woonsocket High School to to study Animation and Game Art at the Maine College of Art and Design.
+This year's scholarship was awarded to Hayden Thurlow of Woonsocket High School to study Art Education at Rhode Island College.

 The Northern Rhode Island Council of the Arts